pulp-platform/style-guidelines/README.md

 ```
 The intention behind this is to keep code which is closely related together (like the code in an `always` block).
 It then should easily fit on a single screen.
 - Give generics a meaningful type e.g.: `parameter int unsigned ASID_WIDTH = 1`.
 The default type is a signed integer which in most of the time does not make an awful lot of sense for hardware.
-- Name `structs` which you are going as signal bundle in the module description without a postfix, for example
+- Name `structs` which you are going to use as a signal bundle without a postfix, for example
 ```verilog
 typedef struct packed {
      logic [63:0] cause; // cause of exception